ansible-collections/community.proxysql/README.md

 ## Contributing to this collection

-The content of this collection is made by good [people](https://github.com/ansible-collections/community.proxysql/blob/main/CONTRIBUTORS) like you, a community of individuals collaborating on making the world better through developing automation software.
+The content of this collection is made by good [people](https://github.com/ansible-collections/community.proxysql/blob/main/CONTRIBUTORS) just like you, a community of individuals collaborating on making the world better through developing automation software.

+We are actively accepting new contributors.

 All types of contributions are very welcome.